vmware/vmware-aria-operations-integration-sdk/docs/guides/container_registry_setup.md

     ???+ note

-        VMware Aria Operations pulls images anonymously, which requires the repository to be public.
+        VCF Operations pulls images anonymously, which requires the repository to be public.
         For more information, see the FAQ: [I can't use a public repository.
 Are there any options?](../troubleshooting_and_faq/container_registries.md#i-cant-use-a-public-repository-are-there-any-options)

 3. Run `mp-build` and set the registry and repository tag when prompted (may look like `harbor.my-organization.com/my-project/adaptername`)